| What | When | Key Numbers |

 Key flies: Salmonfly patterns (4-8), Sofa Pillow, Bird's Stone, large Stimulators, Hoppers (8-12), Dropper rigs with stonefly dries

-Access: Consider hiring a local guide for the float section - limited bank access between South Fork and Del Norte.
+Access: Consider hiring a local guide for the float section since bank access between South Fork and Del Norte is limited.

 A lesser-known tailwater that fishes well when flows are right.
-Remote location means less pressure than other Front Range tailwaters.
+Its remote location means less pressure than other Front Range tailwaters.

 Flow Windows: